junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor ducks his head, unsure of himself.
 "Sorry, the clock must be off, Tardis's fault.
 I was aiming for the year before, actually.
 It arrives late, it always does that."

-Amy bursts into a laughter.
+Amy bursts intolaughter.
 "It's a joke, you silly!"

 The Doctor laughs nervously with her.
 "Ah!"